albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Delete from Flight Plan](../images/icons/routedeleteleg.png "Delete from Flight Plan") Delete from Flight Plan {#delete-from-flight-plan}

 Delete the selected airport, navaid or user flight plan position from the plan.
+This can be departure, destination, alternate airport or an intermediate waypoint.

 #### ![Edit Flight Plan Position](../images/icons/routestring.png "Edit Flight Plan Position") Edit Flight Plan Position {#edit-name-of-user-waypoint}